timshannon/tech.townsourced.com/content/post/embedding-static-files-in-go.md

 There was a small update to the go-bindata library that broke how I was passing in the path to my static files.
 All of a sudden my embedded files weren't on the paths I was expecting.
-Now, this could be blamed on several factors such as the fact that go get always gets the default branch, but in the end it came down to the fact that a process that was generating code in my application wasn't being versioned and tracked inside my git repo, or by my build tools.
+Now, this could be blamed on several factors such as the fact that go get always gets the default branch.
+In the end it came down to the fact that a process that was generating code in my application wasn't being versioned and tracked inside my git repo, or by my build tools.

 One way to fix this issue was to store a copy of the pre-compiled go-bindata executable in my git repo, but:

-1. It's usually not a good idea to store binary blobs in git
+1. It's usually not a good idea to store binary blobs in git.
-2. I'd have to manually update it every time there was a bug fix
+2. I'd have to manually update it every time there was a bug fix.
-3. It would make it much harder to build on any other platform other than the one I develop on
+3. It would make it much harder to build on any other platform other than the one I develop on.

 Alternately, I could find a library that *didn't* require a stand-alone executable, and relied entirely on code that is vendored in my git repo.
 This meant a library that supported `go generate`, and more specifically go generate *and* didn't rely on an external executable to run.

 ### Additional Criteria
-As I mentioned before you may have different requirements than I do, so in my comparison table below I included a few additional criteria that may be useful.
+As I mentioned before, you may have different requirements than I do, so in my comparison table below I included a few additional criteria that you may find useful.

 #### Config File
 If you have a lot of different folders and files to manage, it can be easier to manage them via a config file checked